top of page

 What is Scenario Testing in Operational Resilience?

 Unlike financial stress testing, which evaluates the impact of macroeconomic shocks on capital or liquidity, operational scenario testing examines real-world failures such as cyberattacks, third-party disruptions, or system outages.
-The aim is to test whether your firm can stay within its defined impact tolerances—the limits set by regulators and boards to prevent unacceptable harm.
+The aim is to test whether your firm can stay within its defined impact tolerances especially the limits set by regulators and boards to prevent unacceptable harm.

 Scenario Testing: From Theory to Practice

 Scenario testing marks a fundamental shift in how organisations approach operational disruption.
 Rather than relying solely on incident logs, risk registers, or tabletop reviews, it brings a proactive and structured discipline to testing the real-world limits of your resilience.
-It’s not just about compliance—it’s about leadership readiness, response capability, and informed decision-making when it counts.
+It’s about leadership readiness, response capability, and informed decision-making when it counts.

 This shift also reflects growing regulatory expectations.
 Authorities like the PRA, FCA, and EU (under DORA) now require firms not only to anticipate disruption but to demonstrate through scenario testing that they can operate within defined impact tolerances.
-These are no longer theoretical exercises—they are measurable indicators of a firm’s resilience posture.
+These are measurable indicators of a firm’s resilience posture.

 Adopting Scenario Testing Helps You Achieve Several Critical Objectives: